35 Stupid-Simple Ways to Travel on a Budget

 With all of the commitments we make to spend more time with family and friends (and the soccer team), it can really put a dent on your budget or on your credit card.

-Luckily, there are about a million and one ways to learn how to plan a trip on a budget.
+Luckily, living below your means just means learning how to plan a trip on a budget.
 Whether you’re traveling on a budget with a family or you’re traveling in your mid 20s, here’s some great budget travel inspiration.

 How to Travel on a Budget